 Glasgow: J. Robertson, 21, Maxwell-street; London: J. Watson, 3, Queen's Head Passage, Paternoster Row.
-NCHOR ASSURANCE COMPANY, 67, equitable terms.
-Prospectuses may be had on application at the chief office, or any of the agencies in principal towns of the T. BELL, Secretary and Actuary.

-The CHEAPSIDE, LONDON.-For the younger ages the premiums of life assurances required by this Company will be found lower than those of most other offices, while the bonus additions that are periodically made to the sums assured from the Company's profits, tend still further to lessen the outlay on account of premium.
+NCHOR ASSURANCE COMPANY, 67, CHEAPSIDE, LONDON.-For the younger ages the premiums of life assurances required by this Company will be found lower than those of most other offices, while the bonus additions that are periodically made to the sums assured from the Company's profits, tend still further to lessen the outlay on account of premium.

 Life annuities are granted by the Company on the most